mebriki/10-days-stats/README.md

 # 10-days-stats
-HackerRank's 10 Days of Statistics in Python
+HackerRank's 10 Days of Statistics